peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

-- **Pseudorandom number generator (PRNG).** A number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same state every time.
+- **Pseudorandom number generator (PRNG).** A number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same input and state every time.
 (In this document, RNGs include PRNGs.)
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
-- **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats before the sequence repeats.
+- **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
 The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _state length_.

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators